matheusbrasilaguiar/gradify/docs/Gradify_MVP_Technical_Specification.md

 | **applyForScholarship(studentId)**     | Student applies for a scholarship; off-chain review follows.                            |
 | **fundScholarship(donorId, amount)**   | Donor funds a scholarship, tracked immutably on-chain.                                  |
 | **disburseScholarship(studentId)**     | Releases funds to the student’s wallet upon approval.                                   |

 ---

+### 6.5 Key Security Considerations

+The MVP employs a custodial model for private key management.
+Initially, Gradify securely manages blockchain keys and wallets on behalf of institutions and users, with plans to evolve into a self-custody or hybrid model based on future security and user adoption evaluations.

+---